The Kindness Rocks Project

 Painted stones, featuring one with a sailboat on the ocean and blue sky.

 The Kindness Rocks Project is a viral trend where people, commonly children, paint pebbles or cobbles and leave them for others to find and collect.
 Photos of the painted rocks and hints of where to find them are commonly shared on Facebook groups.
 The trend originated in the U.S. and has spread to the other countries, including U.K., Australia, New Zealand, and Haiti.

+Similar projects include happy stones and doodle stones, which are often grouped under the term Stoones as a collective term for traveling stones.

 Origin

 The Kindness Rocks Project was started by Megan Murphy in 2015 on Cape Cod.
 She wrote "You've got this" on a rock and left it on a beach on Cape Cod.
 After a friend found it, she started leaving more rocks with inspirational messages behind.

 Alice Brock, a Cape Cod resident who had been painting rock art since the 1960s, claimed credit for helping spread the phenomenon worldwide by sending painted rocks to her friends and family in New York City and Europe.